nielsenjared/nielsenjared.github.io/content/blog/algorithms/index.md

 If you're a good developer, you'll realize that the best solutions emerge from listening to your customer tell their story.

-Many alogirthms are disguised as story problems, such as the farmer who needs to get his What does he do?

-, his corn, and his fox across the river.
+Many alogirthms are disguised as story problems, such as the farmer who needs to get duck, his corn, and his fox across the river.

 But!
 He can only carry one of these at a time.
-If left alone, the What does he do?

- will eat the corn and the fox will eat the What does he do?
+If left alone, the duck will eat the corn and the fox will eat the duck.

-.
 How does he get everything across?

 Story time.